vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/governance.md

 ## Submit proposal:

-In `Greenfield`, any account can submit proposals by sending `MsgSubmitProposal` transaction
+In `Greenfield`, any account can submit proposals by sending `MsgSubmitProposal` transaction.

 ## Deposit: